KimJoon93/SimpleBoard/README.md

     I should add isELIgnored="false" because they read EL expression in text if we don't have that code.
 I had error text that they can't read ${}.
 I should have used c:out first to figure out what problem is.
 But I thought problem exists in JSTL because I used sql tag first.

 - Connect database
     I used mysql with Docker.
-If I run docker container that contains mysql image, we could access to database.
-Before docker we should install mysql.
+If I run docker container that contains mysql image, we could use mysql databases without installing mysql.
+    ```
+    docker ps -a
+    ```
+    I could check what container is running now, or what container is stopped by this command.
 - CSS

 -